taylorswift22/dimension1800/README.md

 I have not tested the PCB with SMD diodes or the Raspberry Pi Pico.
 Production files are included for SMD diode assembly at JLCPCB.

 The keyboard originally uses a plate and PCB.
-The recommended configuration for my PCB is fully plateless.
-However, if you want to cut off the tabs from the bottom of the PCB, it could be used with the original plate.
-I have not tested this configuration.
+This PCB is not designed to be used plateless.

 ## Spacebar Stabilizer